kokarn/superselect/README.md

   size: 5
 ```

-Make yaselect mimic the default browser behaviour and set the width of each select to that of it's children
+Make superselect mimic the default browser behaviour and set the width of each select to that of it's children
 ```html
   reuseWidth: true
 ```